NingZhang-Git/NZ_website/index.md

 - Spring 2021 Tutorial for ELEC321/STAT321 Stochastic Signals and Systems
 - Fall 2020 TA for ELEC321/STAT321 Stochastic Signals and Systems
 - Spring 2020 Lab TA for ELEC291 Electrical Engineering Design Studio I

+## Other resources
+- [More Is Different: Broken symmetry and the nature of the hierarchical structure of science.](https://www.science.org/doi/10.1126/science.177.4047.393) By P W Anderson